 Straw Bale Gardening is the latest trend in gardening for growing beautiful veggies, herbs, and flowers without using traditional soil.
-Wells Brothers have all the supplies you need to start your own straw bale garden project: straw bales, conventional and organic fertilizers, trellis hardware and, most importantly, high-quality vegetable and bedding flowers as well as seed products.
+Wells Brothers have all the supplies you need to start your own straw bale garden project: straw bales, conventional and organic fertilizers, trellis hardware, and, most importantly, high-quality vegetable and bedding flowers as well as seed products.

-Pick up your straw bales at Wells Bothers.
+Pick up your straw bales at Wells Brothers.
 Once you bring yours home, there are just a few steps you’ll want to take to get it ready for planting.
 Follow the easy instructions below.

 Position the Bale